vishalxooa/vehicle/README.md

 3. From the main dashboard, click on **Deploy New** on top left corner to start the deployment process.
 3. The first step is to connect your new Xooa login to your Github account.
 In the main dashboard you should see the **Connect to Git** option.
 Click it and in the new browser window that opens up, allow Xooa to access your github account.
 4. Enter **App Name** and **Description** for the app.
 These fields are for you to identify a particular app from list so make sure your values are relevant to the app you are deploying.
 Click **Next**.
 5. Select the type of Github account you hold.
-Since we are working with Xooa organization's samples, select **public** and search for `xooa/vehicle-manufacture`.
+Since we are working with Xooa organization's samples, select **public** and search for `xooa/Composer-vehicle-manufacture`.
 A list of repos matching the search criteria are shown below.
-In our case, vehicle-manufacture wil show up.
+In our case, Composer-vehicle-manufacture wil show up.
 Click **Select** and click **Next**.
 6. The next step is deployment details.
 Select **master** as the branch and **vehicle-manufacturing** as the chaincode from the dropdowns available.
 Click **Deploy**.
 7. Sit back and relax while Xooa sets up the backend.
 Once Xooa is finished with the process you will see **Success** for all the process listed on screen.
 8. You will be redirected to app dashboard once the deployment is complete.